 Established in 1991, the Community Support Fund (CSF) is a trust fund governed by the Gambling Regulation Act 2003 to direct a portion of gaming revenues back into the community.

 As prescribed by the legislation the Community Support Fund receives revenue generated from electronic gaming machines in hotels (less $45 million which is retained in the consolidated fund each year to support Government priorities).

 The legislation also provides for the payment of one day’s revenue from the Community Support Fund to the Victorian Veterans Fund on 1 September each year.

 The Victorian Government then allocates the remaining funding to a range of portfolio departments.
 Funded initiatives must be consistent with the purposes of the legislation described below:

 Any interest on funds held within the CSF is retained and distributed for the community purposes set out in the legislation.

 The funds provided to departments are generally then used to provide grants to a wide range of community-based organisations and councils, supporting them to build strong and sustainable communities.

 Information for potential applicants – the Department of Treasury and Finance does not provide grants to applicants directly.
 Potential applicants should refer to the relevant departmental websites.
-For example, the website for the Department of Transport, Planning and Local Infrastructure provides information relating to grants for a range of purposes including sport and recreation, community support and local government.
+For example, the Sport and Recreation Victoria website provides information relating to grants for a range of purposes including sport and recreation, community support and local government.

 Find out more about the Fund's income and expenditure.